 Best Exercises for Women in Menopause

-Yes, we said that exercise is not only about lifting weights at the gym.
-But lifting weights is an essential part of training nonetheless.
 For menopausal women, strength training is the best way to build muscle and slow bone loss in order to prevent osteoporosis.
 As you age, your lean muscle mass also begins to decline, so lifting weight is an excellent way to recover.
-But make sure you are not pushing your limits – even just walking around while holding a bar or dumbbells in your hands is already helpful.
-If you want to go a step further, you can ask a trainer at the gym to help you learn the ropes while you are still a beginner.
+But make sure you are not pushing your limits – even just walking around while holding a small weight in your hands is already helpful.
+If you want to go a step further, you can ask a trainer at the gym to help you learn the ropes, or take a class aimed at beginners.

-Stretching is very important, too, because it improves your flexibility.
-As you age, your joints become stiff, and stretching every day can help a lot with promoting joint health.
-Your leg, hip, and back mobility will improve if you stretch regularly.
 You can practice some simple moves like bending slightly to touch your toes or bending one leg at the knee while balancing on the other.
 Keep your stretching light, and do not overdo it.
-If your muscles are slightly uncomfortable, keep going, but stop whenever you feel pain.

 Going Beyond Exercise in Menopause

-Working with your body can give a boost to your immune system, improve your mood, overall health, and bring relief from many symptoms of menopause.
-This lifestyle change, coupled with others like a healthy diet, giving up smoking, and managing stress, go a long way to making you feel better and living happier in menopause.
-Supporting your body from the inside is also important.
+Working with your body can give a boost to your immune system, improve your mood and overall health, and bring relief from many symptoms of menopause.
+This lifestyle change — coupled with others like eating a healthy diet, giving up smoking, and managing stress — will go a long way to making you feel better and living happier in menopause.